scriptabuild/eventstore/docs/patterns.md

 When you want to keep all occurrences of items, and store them in a keyed collection (ie. object), just set the property with the key as name.

-`model.keyname` and `model["keyname"]` are equivalent, but the latter allows to use an expression retuning a string to represent the key.
+`model.keyname` and `model["keyname"]` are equivalent, but the latter allows to use a variable or an expression to return the keyname.

 ``` javascript
 // create the key with a name from the item